nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-vision.md

 }
 ```

-#### Listeners and Events
+### Listeners and Events

 When using the _default_ implementation, Nuxeo Vision sends events once the processing is done:
-* After handing a picytire, it sends the `visionOnImageDone` event
+- After handing a picture, it sends the `visionOnImageDone` event
-* After processing a video (actually, the video storyboard), it sends the `visionOnVideoDone` event
+- After processing a video (actually, the video storyboard), it sends the `visionOnVideoDone` event

 Listening to these events is a good way to process your own business logic when it depends on the result of the tagging: you are then sure it was processed with no error.
-If an error occured during the call to the service, these events are not fired and server.lg will contain the error stack.
+If an error occurred during the call to the service, these events are not fired and `server.log` will contain the error stack.

 These events are not sent if automatic processing had been disabled, and they are not sent by the `VisionOp` operation.
-If you change the behavior, you may want to send the events (this depends on your configuraiton)
+If you change the behavior, you may want to send the events (this depends on your configuration)

-&nbsp;

 ## Google Vision and AWS Rekognition API Limitations

-* Google Vision API has some known and documented [limitations](https://cloud.google.com/vision/docs/supported-files) you should be aware of.
-And should also regularly check Google Vision API documentation for changes.
+- Google Vision API has some known and documented [limitations](https://cloud.google.com/vision/docs/supported-files) you should be aware of.

+- You should also regularly check [Google Vision API documentation](https://cloud.google.com/vision/docs/) for changes.
 For example, at the time the API was first released, TIFF was not supported.
 It supports it as of December 2018, etc.

-* Amazon Rekognition doesn't provide text-recognition services (OCR). nuxeo-vision implements only _labels detection_ and _safe search_.
+- Amazon Rekognition doesn't provide text-recognition services (OCR).
+Nuxeo Vision implements only _labels detection_ and _safe search_.

 Also, as these are cloud services, these limitations evolve, change, maybe depending on a subscription, etc.